msmykx-intel/openvino/docs/dev/build_linux.md

    ```sh
    cmake -DCMAKE_TOOLCHAIN_FILE=<openvino_repo>/cmake/toolchains/ia32.linux.toolchain.cmake ..
    ```

+- If you don't want to use the GPU plugin, use the `-DENABLE_INTEL_GPU=OFF` CMake build option and skip the installation of the Intel® Graphics Compute Runtime for OpenCL™ Driver.

 - To build the OpenVINO Runtime Python API:
   1. Install all additional packages (e.g., cython and opencv) listed in the `/src/bindings/python/src/compatibility/openvino/requirements-dev.txt` file: